 - Language detection—identifies the predominant language for your text

 - Text recognition—extracts embedded, printed, and handwritten text from images into computer-readable form

 - Sentiment analysis—detects positive, negative, neutral, or mixed sentiment in your text data

 Process Discovery with FortressIQ

-Microsoft also announced a partnership with FortressIQ to enable you to discover the Processes for automation.
+Microsoft also has a partnership with FortressIQ to enable you to discover the Processes for automation.

-FortressIQ is a computer vision based solution for process discovery.
-They use your computer Graphics card to passively identify opportunities for process automation.
+FortressIQ is a computer-vision based solution for process discovery.
+They use your computer Graphics card to record low-resolution videos and passively identify opportunities for process automation.
 Apparently, you can create a Power Automate “Flow” with the click of a button!

-There are other aspects to the Power platform like Power Bi and Power Apps that you can explore here.
+There are other aspects to the Power platform like Power Bi and Power Apps.
 I only covered the aspects which I thought were key to Process Automation.

 So, that was a look at the Microsoft RPA and the overall Power Automate platform.
-It is an emerging low-code platform that can in the future help us create a quick end to end Automation.
+It is a promising low-code platform that can help you create a quick end to end Automation.

-Here is my take on what it means for the existing RPA vendors.
+Here is my take on what Microsoft RPA means for the existing RPA vendors.